brennoo/terraform-provider-hrui/docs/resources/eee.md

 ---
 page_title: "hrui_eee (Resource)"
 description: |-
-  Manages the Energy Efficient Ethernet (EEE) settings for the HRUI system.
+  Manages the Energy Efficient Ethernet (EEE) settings.
 ---

 # hrui_eee (Resource)

-Manages the Energy Efficient Ethernet (EEE) settings for the HRUI system.
+Manages the Energy Efficient Ethernet (EEE) settings.

+## Introduction

+EEE, also known as Green Ethernet, is a technology defined in the IEEE 802.3az standard, designed to reduce power consumption in network devices during periods of low link utilization.
+By enabling EEE, the system can dynamically switch network interfaces to a low-power state when there is little or no traffic.
+This resource provides a simple way to enable or disable EEE on the entire system.

 ## Example Usage